OUR team - KRED ENTERPRISES

 Three years ago, our Group Logistics Coordinator Kaupa Pitt was lured to KRED after working for the Kimberley Land Council's Land and Sea Unit.
 Kaupa loves that she's able to make a difference by helping Traditional Owners to protect their cultural and environmental heritage.
 She also enjoys working as part of a small team that works hard and is committed to coming together and making things happen.
 When she's not in the office, Kaupa's serving as secretariat of the Cable Beach Football Club.

-Madelaine Dickie is an author and journalist.
-She's been employed by the Ambooriny Burru Foundation since 2014 and what she likes most about her job is promoting the fantastic work KRED's member groups and subsidiary companies are doing across the Kimberley.
-Prior to the Ambooriny Burru Foundation, she worked at Magabala Books, Australia's oldest Indigenous publishing house, and ABC Kimberley.
-Her first novel Troppo won the 2014 City of Fremantle T.A.G Hungerford Award and has been shortlisted for the 2018 Dobbie Literary Award.
+Leah McLennan is a journalist and editor.
+She recently joined the Ambooriny Burru Foundation and what she likes most about her job is promoting the fantastic work KRED's member groups and subsidiary companies are doing across the Kimberley.
+Prior to the Ambooriny Burru Foundation, she worked as a senior journalist at News Corp in Sydney.

 OUR team - arma legal